AliYoussef96/BCAW-Tool/paper/paper.md

 # Implementation

 BCAWT was developed using python 3.7 with built-in and third-party packages [@Lee2018].
 BCAWT API is easy to use.
-For example, the following code snippet shows how to analyze genes for a coding sequence within the file `Ecoli.fasta`, for a genetic code specified, and to save the results to a folder named save_path
+For example, the following code snippet shows how to analyze genes for a coding sequence within the file `Ecoli.fasta`, for a genetic code specified, and to save the results to a folder named save_path.

 ```python
 from BCAWT import BCAWT